mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/index.md

 ---

 This section guides you through the basic steps to get you started with load balancing using Edge-LB.
 It includes information about how to:
--  evaluate and prepare your environment
+-  Evaluate and prepare your environment
--  set the most common configuration options
+-  Set the most common configuration options
--  download and install the Edge-LB package components
+-  Download and install the Edge-LB package components
--  expose a single service for load balancing using Edge-LB on a DC/OS cluster
+-  Expose a single service for load balancing using Edge-LB on a DC/OS&trade; cluster